sharmakush91/Popcorn-Pal/README.md

 ## Running Locally

-1. Clone the repo:
+-Clone the repo:

 git clone https://github.com/your-username/popcorn-pal.git
 cd popcorn-pal

-2. Install dependencies:
+-Install dependencies:
 npm install

-3. Create a .env file in the project root:
+-Create a .env file in the project root:
 VITE_TMDB_API_KEY=your_api_key_here
 The API key is not included in the repository for security reasons.
 You can generate a free API key at https://developer.themoviedb.org/.

-4. Start the development server: npm run dev
+-Start the development server: npm run dev

-5. Build for Production
+-Build for Production
 npm run build

 ## Acknowledgements